pnnl/CardSharpForMCNP/docs/CardSharpMcTallyRead.py.md

 ## Function: getTallyFromMctal
 (filepath, tallyNumWtype, objectNum, t_or_d):

-tallyNumWtype - tally number with type.
+???
+What if we only want the total and not the spectrum? tallyNumWtype - tally number with type.
 For tally numbers 15, 25, the tally type is 5. objectNum corresponds to a facet. (cell, surface, point ???).
 A given tally can have multiple tally objects in it, say corresponding to different points.
 These are t.object_bins.